Skip to content

 NatGeo Society program: on most sailings, expect 1-2 National Geographic photographers (Annie Griffiths, Pete McBride, Susan Seubert, and others have been onboard), scientists (marine biologists, glaciologists), and lecturers (anthropologists, historians).
 Photographic instruction, citizen science participation, and lecture series are standard.

-Per-night pricing: $800-1,800 per person depending on itinerary and cabin category.
-Antarctica sailings on Endurance or Resolution typically $1,200-2,500 per person.
+Per-night pricing: starts from roughly $800-1,800 per person depending on itinerary and cabin category.
+Antarctica sailings on Endurance or Resolution typically start from $1,200-2,500 per person.

 Best for: travelers who want the prestige NatGeo program, naturalist-led learning, and ship sizes that enable full Antarctic landings under IAATO rules.